 - Do not drive or operate heavy machinery.
 It even warns you on the label, and that’s for people who are only taking a spoonful rather than chugging the entire bottle.

-- Don’t take DXM if you are pregnant, unless you want to sabotage the brain development of your foetus.
+- Don’t take DXM if you are pregnant, this can sabotage the brain development of your foetus.